migke-8/shiny/README.md

 A simple framework that uses composable building blocks to leverage a simple but yet powerful solution to routing and request handling.
-This project aims to give the tools to do a web framework main job, while not standing at how it should do it, it follows the philosophy of simplicity and minimalism by not implement any additional systems on top of the _bread and butter_ of the _thin layer on top a web server_ that we all know and love.
+This project aims to give the tools to do a web framework main job, while not standing at how it should be done, it follows the philosophy of simplicity and minimalism by not implement any additional systems on top of the _bread and butter_ of the _thin layer on top a web server_ that we all know and love.